Lupinus pilosus: Description

 The stem is 30–70 cm long.
 Blooming from February to May, the species has white-coloured flowers which are 1–1.5 cm long and pods 3–8 cm in diameter.
 The legume is 3–8 cm long.
-In Israeli farms, the Lupinus pilosus has blue flowers with white vertical spot at the middle.
+In Israeli farms, the Lupinus pilosus has blue flowers with a white vertical spot in the middle.

 Culinary uses

 Around the South Tyrolean village of Altrei (Anterivo), L. pilosus was historically grown.
-The seeds were roasted and mixed with malt grains and infused in boiling water to produce a coffee-like but caffeine-free hot beverage, Altreier Kaffee ("Altrei coffee").
-Interesting not only from a cultural and historical but also from a botanical standpoint, since 2006 a local initiative is reestablishing L. pilosus cultivation in the Altrei region to revive this culinary specialty.
+The seeds were roasted and mixed with malt grains and infused in boiling water to produce a coffee-like but caffeine-free hot beverage, Altreier kaffee ("Altrei coffee").
+Since 2006, a local initiative has been reestablishing L. pilosus cultivation in the Altrei region to revive this culinary specialty.

-In the geographical region of Palestine, the plant is numbered among the few, wild edible plants, but the seeds still require leaching in boiling water several times (with replacement of the water) for the seeds to become palatable.
+In the geographical region of Palestine, the plant is numbered among the few wild edible plants, but the seeds still require leaching in boiling water several times (with replacement of the water) for the seeds to become palatable.
 The seeds are then roasted in a skillet with a dash of water, salted, and eaten.
-Some have it as their practice to pulverize the prepared seeds and to mix them with wheat or sorghum flour for bread.
+The prepared seeds may be pulverized and mixed with wheat or sorghum flour for bread.